 2 Department of Biology, Stanford University, Stanford, CA

 3 Department of Molecular Microbiology and Biotechnology, Tel Aviv University, Tel Aviv, Israel

+4 Department of Biology and Biochemistry, University of Houston, Houston, TX

+5 Current address: School of Computer Science, IDC Herzliya, Herzliya, Israel

-4 Current address: Department of Zoology, University of Oxford, Oxford, UK
+6 Current address: Department of Zoology, University of Oxford, Oxford, UK

+7 Current address: Institute of Natural and Mathematical Sciences, Massey University, New Zealand

-* Corresponding author
+* Corresponding author, e-mail: yoav@yoavram.com

-E-mail yoavram@stanford.edu (YR)

-Classification: Biological Sciences, Population Biology

 Keywords: population dynamics, microbial growth, competition model, experimental evolution

 Abstract

 Estimates of microbial fitness from growth curves are inaccurate and competition experiments are necessary for accurate estimation of fitness.
 However, competition experiments require distinct markers, are difficult to perform with isolates derived from a common ancestor or non-model organisms, and do not provide information on the growth differences that underlie competitive ability.
 Here we describe a new computational approach for predicting growth of microbes in a mixed culture utilizing mono- and mixed culture growth curve data.
-This approach is validated using growth curve and competition experiments with E. coli.
+We validate and demonstrate this new approach using experiments with E. coli.
 Our approach provides an effective way to predict growth and infer relative fitness in mixed cultures.
 Furthermore, by integrating several growth phases, it provides an interpretation for microbial fitness.

-Significance statement

-We present a new model-based approach for prediction of microbial growth in a mixed culture using data from growth curve experiments, which are considerably easier to perform than competition experiments.
-Our approach combines growth and competition models and utilizes the total densities of mixed cultures, which are often ignored despite being easy to obtain.
-We validated our approach using experiments with bacteria and implemented it in an open-source software package.
-Our new approach shows that growth in a mixed culture can be predicted using growth and competition models.
-It provides a way to infer relative strain or species frequencies even when competition experiments are not feasible, and to determine how differences in growth affect differences in fitness.

 Introduction